WolfpackPSS/wolfpackpss.github.io/_posts/2016-11-14-history-of-the-pack-heart-of-man.md

 When Clan Zaki had pawned out their top ships with the other great alliances, to join Sushi Train and overthrow the S.Q.U.I.D.
 WarFleet, Qtarsis found himself abandoned.

-He walked the corridors and hub centers of the once bustling Zaki starport.
+He walked the corridors and hub centers of the once bustling Zaki star port.
 Deserted.

 He checked the docks and moorings for their ship leaders.
 Empty.